SeanLuis/rest-data-validator/README.md

 ### Custom Validation Rules

 You can easily extend the library to include custom validation rules and logic.

+## Schema File Provider

+The `SchemaFileProvider` allows you to externalize your validation schemas into JSON or YAML files.
+This makes the validation process more flexible and easier to manage, especially for large or complex schemas.

+### Key Features

+- **Load Schemas from Files**: Load schema definitions from ```JSON``` or ```YAML``` files.
+- **Convert Definitions to Schemas**: Convert loaded schema definitions into validation schemas that can be used throughout your application.

+## Validation Schemas

+REST Data Validator provides a comprehensive set of validation schemas to validate various data types and structures.
+These schemas are designed to be flexible and reusable, enabling developers to build complex validation logic easily.

+### Available Schemas

+- **String**: Validates string values with support for constraints like minimum and maximum length.
+- **Number**: Validates numerical values with support for constraints like minimum and maximum values.
+- **Boolean**: Validates boolean values.
+- **Object**: Validates objects based on a schema definition for each property.
+- **Array**: Validates arrays and allows setting constraints on the array's length and its elements' schema.
+- **Union**: Validates a value that can match any one of the provided schemas.
+- **Enum**: Validates that a value is one of a predefined set of allowed values.
+- **Date**: Validates date values with support for constraints on the date range.
+- **Tuple**: Validates arrays with fixed length and specific types at each index.
+- **Record**: Validates objects where all keys and values match specified schemas.
+- **Nullable**: Allows a value to be `null` or satisfy another schema.
+- **Any**: Accepts any value without restrictions.
+- **Lazy**: Supports defining schemas that are evaluated lazily, useful for recursive or conditional schemas.
+- **Literal**: Validates that a value matches a specific literal value.
+- **Transform**: Allows transforming the value during validation by applying a transformation function before validating.

 ## Rest CLI